CemBirbiri/2022-internship-Topological-data-analysis-of-human-brain/README.md

 [The Human-Connectome dataset](https://wiki.humanconnectome.org/display/PublicData/HCP-YA+Data+Dictionary-+Updated+for+the+1200+Subject+Release#HCPYADataDictionaryUpdatedforthe1200SubjectRelease) was used in this project that consists of 998 patients with cognition, motor, emotion characteristics as well as brain features: volume, thickness, surface area, gray matter volume, white matter volume,...

-I applied Topological Data Analysis (more specifically the Mapper algorithm) to cluster the patients according to their age and found different characteristics of subgroups.
-I found 2 younger group(age: 22-30), 1 older group(age: 31+) and 1 mixed-age group.
-The [DyNeuSR](https://braindynamicslab.github.io/dyneusr/) and [GUDHI](https://gudhi.inria.fr/) libraries were used in topological data analysis.

-A summary of the internship is below:
+The Topological Data Analysis (more specifically the Mapper algorithm) was applied to cluster the patients according to their cognitive and brain features.
+The Mapper created a mapper complex, where the topological features of this complex represents the different communities in the dataset.
+A topological feature can be a connected component, a 1D hole/loop, a 2D cavity, or more generally a d-dimensional “void”.
+The communities are the group of data points, mapped into the topological space by the Mapper algorithm.
+There are four different communities detected by Mapper such as three of them composed of female patients only and one group of consists only male patients.
+After community detection, we investigate which features are more representative in different communities.
+The Kolmogorov-Smirnov (KS) test was applied for each feature to measure the statistical difference between data points for each community.
+If the p-value of the KS test is less than 0.05 then we assign that feature as a unique and representative feature of that community.
+For example, in one of the female community the "Negative Affect-Anger" and "Executive Function/Inhibition" features are specific to only this community.
+In the male subgroup, there are two representative features that appeared only in this subgroup: "Negative Affect - Sadness" and "Social Relationships -Loneliness".
+Surprisingly, the men in the dataset seem to have issues with sadness and loneliness.
+More details of the Mapper algorithm, methodology and results can be found in Topological-data-analysis-internship-report.pdf.

 # 1 Introduction